wkhere/stackless/Doc/library/os.rst

 .. function:: _exit(n)

-   Exit to the system with status *n*, without calling cleanup handlers, flushing stdio buffers, etc. Availability: Unix, Windows.
+   Exit the process with status *n*, without calling cleanup handlers, flushing stdio buffers, etc.

+   Availability: Unix, Windows.

    .. note::

       The standard way to exit is ``sys.exit(n)``.  :func:`_exit` should normally only be used in the child process after a :func:`fork`.

 The following exit codes are defined and can be used with :func:`_exit`, although they are not required.
 These are typically used for system programs